darbinreyes/subparprogrammer/C/euclid/Euclid.VII.4.md

 integer b, a // input.
-boolean p // output. p = false if b is part of a. p = true if b is parts of a. integer m, n // output. a = (m/n)∙b, m and n are computed in least numbers. boolean rp integer d
+boolean p // output. p = false if b is part of a. p = true if b is parts of a. integer m, n // output. b = (m/n)∙a, m and n are computed in least numbers. boolean rp integer d